The five types of couple and the 'magic' rule for relationship stability

-- Hostile/Detached - more like guerrilla warfare.
-They'll get up close, have a stab at each other and then zone out, completely detached before the next skirmish.
-This is the most common 'pre-divorce' pattern of behaviour.
+Detached couples are also hostile, but less overt.
+This is more like guerrilla warfare.
+These couples will occasionally skirmish, but will detach completely in the intervening period.
+According to Gottman, this is the most common 'pre-divorce' pattern of behaviour.
 Vicious attacks followed by days or even weeks of neglect.
-This one is easily the worst, because ignoring your partner when they need support is particularly distressing.
-In one word?
-Cold.
+And, this one is possibly the worst kind, because ignoring your partner when they need support is often particularly distressing.

 Turning scholarship into wisdom we can use at The Armchair Collective.